 The remainder of this paper is organized as follows.
-Section 2 surveys the literature on the drivers of r - g.
+Section 2 surveys the literature on the drivers of r-g.
 Section 3 presents our empirical approach and results.
-Section 4 contains our projections for r - g in the next two decades, and their implications for the discussion on public debt targets and sustainability.
+Section 4 contains our projections for r-g in the next two decades.
 Section 5 summarizes our main findings and advances some policy implications.